mneubrand/mneubrand.github.io/_hikes/2015-07-03-Around-the-City.md

 ![Candlestick Stadium]({{ site.url }}/img/hikes/7x7/3.jpg)
 *Candlestick Stadium*

-Things began to drag shortly after that when we rounded Hunter's point.
-We slowed down quite a bit and walking up 3rd Ave to AT&T park felt like it would never end.
+Things began to drag shortly after that when we rounded Hunters Point neighborhood.
+We slowed down quite a bit--walking up 3rd Avenue towards AT&T Park felt like it would never end.
-Lunch couldn't come at a better time and we stopped a little after AT&T park on the Embarcadero.
-We didn't waste too much time because we were worried we would not get up again otherwise.
-Next planned break was Crissy Field.
+Lunch couldn't have come at a better time, so we stopped a little after AT&T Park on the Embarcadero.
+We didn't waste too much time because we were worried we would not get up again.
+The next planned break was Crissy Field.

 Fisherman's Wharf was my least favorite portion of the entire hike.
-Trying to navigate around tourist when you've already 20 miles in your legs was an exercise in frustration.
+Trying to navigate around tourists when you're feeling the 20 miles in your legs was an exercise in patience.
-At least the anger made us increase our speed for a while.
+At least the frustration made us increase our speed for a while.

 This was followed by the Marina Green and Crissy Field.
-Just a few miles but it felt like ten especially because we were walking (more hobbling at that point to be honest) against the wind.
+Although both only cover a few miles, it felt like many more especially because we were walking (more hobbling at that point to be honest) against the wind.
-Finally we made it to the Warming Hut Cafe on the other side of Crissy Field and refilled our energy with some Gatorade and some energy bars.
-We almost wanted to give up at this point but our goal was so close that we carried on and dragged ourselves up to the Golden Gate Bridge.
+Finally we made it to the Warming Hut Cafe at the end of Crissy Field and refilled our energy with some Gatorade and energy bars.
+We felt like givng up at this point, but our goal was so close that we carried on and dragged ourselves up to the Golden Gate Bridge.

 ![Golden Gate Bridge]({{ site.url }}/img/hikes/7x7/5.jpg)
 *Golden Gate Bridge*

-At this point my phone battery was almost dead so unfortunately I had to stop recording our route.
-Through the Presidio and Lands End we had to deal with a bunch of elevation change.
+By now my phone battery was almost dead, so unfortunately I had to stop recording our route.
+Through the Presidio and Lands End we had to deal with a lot of elevation change.
-Interestingly the uphill parts felt like a relief at this point but downhill was brutal on the knees.
-One last descend down from the Cliff House and we were on our home stretch down
+Interestingly, the uphill parts felt like a relief, but downhill was brutal on the knees.
+One last descent after the Cliff House and we were on the home stretch to
 Ocean Beach.

 ![End on Ocean Beach]({{ site.url }}/img/hikes/7x7/4.jpg)